top of page

 1. Let your university know about your caring role as early as possible

-UCAS has introduced a new section in the application process for us to let the university we're applying to know we're an unpaid carer.
+UCAS has a section in the application process for us to let the university we're applying to know that we're an unpaid carer.

-But once we've been accepted into a University and the courses begin to kick off, it can be hard opening up to our new tutor or mentor.
+Once we've been accepted into a university and the courses begin to kick off, it can be hard opening up to our new tutor or mentor.
 Yet, a simple email to them about our situation means we don’t have to explain why there will be some days when we may not be feeling our best.
-Or why we may occasionally fall behind on deadlines.
+Or why we may, occasionally, fall behind on deadlines.

 As Abi, a young adult carer in the Mobilise community describes,